Asporez/AsporeZPrototype/README.md

 ## **CONTENT**

-* player class
+* player class with camera plugin anchored to the center
-* player stickman placeholder with quad and animations
+* stickman sprite placeholder with quad and animations
 * game state class and two methods to switch between them with keyboard and mouse
 * OOP button class to handle mouse input methods
 * basic menu example that uses all of the stored methods